ardaku/pasts/README.md

  - No unsafe code left for *you* to write for working with `Future`s (ability to `#[forbid(unsafe_code)]`)
  - No platform-specific API differences (code works everywhere!).
+ - No worrying about pinning and fusing.

 Check out the [documentation][0] for examples.

 ### Supported Platforms
 Pasts targets all platforms that can run Rust.
-The `exec!()` executor works on at least the following platforms (may work on others):
+The executor works on at least the following platforms (may work on others):
  - All platforms that support threading (includes all tier 1 and some tier 2, 3)
  - Web Assembly In Browser (Tier 2)